-This example use Google Tag Manager (GTM), GDPR, and the Facebook Pixel, but the general idea works similarly for other systems, regulations, and tags:
+This example uses Google Tag Manager (GTM), GDPR, and the Facebook Pixel, but the general idea works similarly for other systems, regulations such as CCPA, and tags:

-- Create one or more Segments of visitors with similar consent.
+- Create one or more customer Segments of visitors with similar consent.

 - Send the segments to the other system.